• Brain atlas sensitivity

 Once you set up the CUDA toolkit and NVIDIA driver, you can then add the

-"mcxlab" directory to your Matlab/Octave search path using the addpath command.
+"mcxlab" directory to your MATLAB/Octave search path using the addpath command.

 If you want to add this path permanently, please use the "pathtool"